finnurtorfa/programming_ground_up/README.md

 4. When done, close the file by using system call number 6.
 The file descriptor is stored in the *ebx* register.

+On your Linux system, there are always at least 3 file descriptors open.

+1. STDIN: Is the first file descriptor.
+It's a read-only file descriptor that usually represents your keyboard.
+It always has the file descriptor 0.
+2. STDOUT: Second file descriptor.
+A write-only file descriptor that usually represents your screen display.
+It is always file descriptor 1.
+3. STDERR: Third file descriptor, which is used for errors.
+It also represents your screen display.
+It is file descriptor 2.